pupilfirst/wd301-scripts/class-components/deploy-react-app/README.md

 Type `smarter-tasks` in base directory field.
 The other two fields should get automatically populated.

-Projects generated with `create-react-app` has a `build` command already set up in `package.json`.
+Projects generated with `vite` has a `build` command already set up in `package.json`.

 The `Build command` should have the value `npm run build`.

-When the build command is executed, a production build, which contains HTML, CSS, and JavaScript will be generated in `build` folder.
+When the build command is executed, a production build, which contains HTML, CSS, and JavaScript will be generated in `dist` folder.
 We will add the output directory to `Publish directory`.

-Publish directory should have the value `smarter-tasks/build`.
+Publish directory should have the value `smarter-tasks/dist`.

 Click on `Deploy site`.
 It will start a deployment job and will display the url to which React app is deployed.